National Library of Scotland: Scottish Parliament

-There are various documents relating to Scottish Parliament held at the library, including the proceedings from the first surviving Act of Parliament in 1235.
+The Library holds various documents and publications relating to Scottish Parliament including the proceedings from the first surviving Act of Parliament in 1235.
 All Acts of Parliament are deposited at the Library as a result of the 1925 National Library of Scotland Act, and the public may consult the material in the reading rooms at the library's main building.
 Also held at the library are various business publications of Scottish Parliament, available in print to consult physically at the library are those dated up to September 2015.
 Publications dated after September 2015 can be viewed digitally.

 UK Parliament

-The library keeps a comprehensive archive of the publications of UK Parliament from the 19th century to present.
-One of the notable official publications held by the library is the House of Lords Journal, which dates from 1509 to the present day and is the library's oldest currently published periodical.
-It records the proceedings of the House of Lords.
-The Library, in partnership with ProQuest and the House of Lords, has also digitised 3,000 volumes of material related to the House of Lords in order to protect the original papers.
+The Library holds a comprehensive collection of the publications of the UK Parliament from the 19th century to the present day.
+The Library holds copies of the House of Lords Journal, which dates from 1509 to the present day and is the Library's oldest currently published periodical.
+The journal records the proceedings of the House of Lords.
+The Library, in partnership with ProQuest and the House of Lords digitised 3,000 volumes of material related to the House of Lords.

 United States

-The Library has a substantial collection of US federal government information which were received under an exchange arrangement with the Library of Congress (1950-1994).
-The library received roughly 10% of the USA's monthly output of official publications.
-The collection has not yet been completed, and much if it is uncatalogued, however there is still a growing depository of material available online including information on the White House and on the US Government Publishing Office's Digital system.
+From 1950 to 1994, the Library received, under an exchange arrangement with the Library of Congress, a collection of US federal government information.
+Over that period the Library received approximately 10% of the United States monthly output of official publications.
+The collection has not yet been completed, and much if it is uncatalogued.